temken/raytracer/README.md

 - [ ] Check out BSDF
 - [ ] Get debugging to work.
 - [ ] Implement depth of field capability
-- [ ] Create camera based on aspect ratio and one pixel dimension

 - [ ] New objects: Cones, Rings
 - [ ] Normal textures especially for glass surfaces, but not just
 - [ ] Image textures for other objects (Spheres!)